LandSandBoat/lsb-wiki/Client-installation-setup-[Windows].md

 2. Execute Windower as an administrator and it will download updates automatically.

-3. Click on the pen to edit the "Default Profile" and modify it's options at your will.
+3. Click on the pen to edit the "Default Profile" and modify its options at your will.

-4. Open the settings.xml file and set your options as follow (don't forget to save changes):
+4. Open the settings.xml file and set your options as followed (don't forget to save changes):

 ```
 <profile name="Username">